Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: Theory

+In addition to variational Monte Carlo (VMC) and DMC, other robust techniques such as Coupled Cluster (CC) and Auxiliary Field QMC (AFQMC) have been refined and applied to difficult problems throughout the last decade.
+Although these methods have not yet been extensively applied to 2D or quasi-2D systems (as is the case for VMC and DMC), CC has been used to compute the electronic spectrum of TMDs such as monolayer MoS$_2$, MoSe$_2$, WS$_2$, and WSe$_2$,\cite{PhysRevB.101.241113} and AFQMC has been applied to study Moir\'e systems, including a metal-insulator transition in a semiconductor heterobilayer model.\cite{PhysRevLett.132.076503} Aside from low-dimensional materials, CC has been used to obtain the quasiparticle band structure of simple bulk solids \cite{cc-diamond,PhysRevLett.131.186402} and AFQMC has been used for a wider range of materials including oxides, diamond, LiF and Al. \cite{10.1063/1.5040900,PhysRevB.102.161104,10.1063/5.0031024} We expect the expanded application to 2D materials to follow in the coming years.

-Another essential aspect of DMC calculations are pseudopotentials.
+Pseudopotentials are an essential aspect of DMC calculations.
 Pseudopotentials are required in DMC to avoid the large cost of performing all-electron calculations.
 High-quality pseudopotentials are essential for ensuring the accuracy of DMC simulations while simultaneously removing chemically inert core electrons.
-Luckily, in the past decade, there has been a strong effort to develop DMC-specific norm-conserving pseudopotentials with suitable accuracy \cite{10.1063/1.4907589,PhysRevB.93.075143,10.1063/1.4984046,10.1063/1.4995643,10.1063/1.5038135,10.1063/1.5040472,10.1063/1.5121006,10.1063/5.0087300,10.1063/5.0109098,zhou2023new}.
-Although the original method for evaluating pseudopotentials in DMC, the locality approximation \cite{10.1063/1.3380831}, was non-variational, newer methods such as the T-moves approach \cite{10.1063/1.460849} restore the variational properties of the overall method.
+Luckily, in the past decade, there has been a strong effort to develop DMC-specific norm-conserving pseudopotentials with suitable accuracy.\cite{10.1063/1.4907589,PhysRevB.93.075143,10.1063/1.4984046,10.1063/1.4995643,10.1063/1.5038135,10.1063/1.5040472,10.1063/1.5121006,10.1063/5.0087300,10.1063/5.0109098,zhou2023new} Although the original method for evaluating pseudopotentials in DMC, the locality approximation, \cite{10.1063/1.3380831} was nonvariational, newer methods such as the T-moves approach \cite{10.1063/1.460849} restore the variational properties of the overall method.